Skip to content

 5

-Each mask-making kit includes enough fabric and elastic to make 25 masks.
-An instruction sheet with a pattern is included in each kit.
+Each mask-making kit included enough fabric and elastic to make 25 masks.
+An instruction sheet with a pattern was included in each kit.

 One kit (pictured) contains enough fabric and elastic to make 25 masks.